 Dirty CowKernel exploitation is becoming much more popular among exploit writers and attackers.
 Playing with the heart of the operating system can be a dangerous game.
 Kernel exploits require both art and science to achieve.
 Every OS has its quirks and so every exploit must be molded to fully exploit its target.
 This blog covers just one of these exploits, whimsically entitled Dirty Cow.

-Docker BasicsDocker is a software platform for building applications in small and lightweight execution environments called containers, which are isolated from other processes, operating system resources and kernel.
-Containers are assigned resources that no other process can access, and they cannot access any resources not explicitly assigned to them.
-The concept of containerization has been around for some time, until docker, an open source project launched in 2013, helped to popularize the technology.
-Originally built for Linux OS, Docker became a multiplatform solution and catalyzed the microservices-oriented approach in development.
+Docker BasicsDocker is a software platform that's used for building applications in small, lightweight execution environments called containers.
+Containers are isolated from other processes, operating system resources and kernels.
+They are assigned resources that no other process can access, and they cannot access any resources not explicitly assigned to them.
+The concept of containerization has been around for some time, but practical applications were few and far between.
+Then came, Docker, an open source project launched in 2013, that helped to popularize the technology.
+Originally built for Linux OS, Docker became a multi-platform solution, broadening its applicability and catalyzing the microservices-based approach in development which has been widely embraced over the past several years.

 ModSecurity Filter Evasion and Better ConfigurationModSecurity is a rule-based Web Application Firewall (WAF) which is most commonly deployed to provide protections against generic classes of vulnerabilities using the OWASP ModSecurity Core Rule Set (CRS).
 However, if instead of OWASP CRS the default (weaker) ruleset is used, then it can be circumvented in certain cases.